ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ## Changelog

+### 0.1.14 (2019-09-01)
+* (Sebastian Bormann) Fixed missing dropdown-menus for images after sorting or adding items to tables.
+* (Sebastian Bormann) Level-Sliders will have a higher resolution for datapoints with small value ranges.

+### 0.1.13 (2019-08-28)
+* (Sebastian Bormann) Fixed crash of frontend.
+* (Sebastian Bormann) Security updates.

+### 0.1.12 (2019-08-28)
+* (Sebastian Bormann) Added width and height to options for popup.
+* (Sebastian Bormann) Added option to define free CSS-code to modify frontend.
+* (Sebastian Bormann) Infotext-values are now displayed as plain text or rounded if numbers.
+* (Sebastian Bormann) Added 'Close dialog after execution' to device options for scenes, programs and buttons.

+### 0.1.11 (2019-08-26)
+* (Sebastian Bormann) Bugfix for chrome opacity transition bug.
+* (Sebastian Bormann) Added placeholder for default values for text inputs on options page.
+* (Sebastian Bormann) Added placeholder for default icon and blank icon to device options.
+* (Sebastian Bormann) Extended thermostat CONTROL_MODE by type switch.
+* (Sebastian Bormann) Fixed crash when using thermostat with setpoint an non homematic-devices.
+* (Sebastian Bormann) Added min and max to custom dialog.
+* (Sebastian Bormann) Now you can set none as a devices background image for active devices (formerly this was copied from inactive devices for backward-compatibility-reasons).

 ### 0.1.10 (2019-08-20)
 * (Sebastian Bormann) You can now define different units if value is zero or if value is one in custom dialog.
 * (Sebastian Bormann) When changing an image via the new drop-down, save button will be activated now.